valerieJJ/JJSpring/README.md

 Besides, multi-threading is also applied for accelerating processing speed in some business.
 I tried my best to obey the rules of the restful。

-The demo for offline recommendation algorithm and data processing is offered in this site `https://github.com/valerieJJ/RecSys`(mainly wrote in spark-scala).
+The demos for operating data on HBase and offline recommendation algorithm are accessible in this site `https://github.com/valerieJJ/RecSys`(mainly wrote in spark-scala).

 I am still working on functional refinements and improvements, even though I am busy with my academic paper at the same time.